PaulKinlan/paul.kinlan.me/content/2016-11-05-custom-elements-ecosystem.md

-I want to ensure that developers don't get massively locked into a framework or platform just because today the element set is good and instead we have a shared vocabularly for components such as `<aspect-image>` that allows us to choose the implementation they prefer.
+I want to ensure that developers don't get massively locked into a framework or platform just because today the element set is good and instead we have a shared vocabulary for components such as `<aspect-image>` that allows us to choose the implementation they prefer.

 ### Elements and open fields